alexxsalazar/Nvidia3080_BB_bot/README.md

 ## PURPOSE
 I made this bot to get myself a card but nvidia bot situation is crazy so I thought I would level the playing field by releasing this.
 I do not intend to maintain this project.
 I am publishing this to hopefully help people create their own bots.
-I don't make bots to purchase items so if you have any questions or suggestions feel free to reach out to me.
+I don't usually make bots to purchase items but if you have any questions or suggestions feel free to reach out to me.
 This bot is for Best Buy.
 I feel like most other bots have been made by the community, this seems to be the only one missing.

 Edit: If there's something wrong with right now or in the next weeks I'll fix it up.
 What I mean by not being maintained is that don't count on it working a year from now.
 Sorry, just had to clarify since I have been getting some questions.

 ## Requirements
 **You need 2 things for this bot to work**
 1. A virtual card.
-You can get these from privacy.com
+You can get these from privacy.com .
 2. Web cookie after valid sensor data has been sent by the browser

 **What cookie?**